shahin/data_task/README.md

 DataTask enables dependency-based programming for data workflows on top of the Rake build tool.
 This gem provides the DataTask, analogous to Rake's built-in FileTask but extended to work with pluggable backends beyond the local filesystem.

-Adapters are included for:
+Adapters are included for Sqlite3, PostgreSQL, and Greenplum.

-1. SQLite3
-2. PostgreSQL
-3. Greenplum

 ## Installation